Secure Semantic Communication over Wiretap Channels: Rate-Distortion-Equivocation Tradeoff: Introduction

 \section{Introduction}

-Traditional communication systems are approaching limits of their design paradigms, in part due to a growing volume of information exchange from diverse sources, driven by a widespread integration of machine learning (ML) in numerous applications.
+\IEEEPARstart{T}{raditional} communication systems are { increasingly constrained by classical information-theoretic design paradigms,} in part due to a growing volume of information exchange from diverse sources, driven by a widespread integration of machine learning (ML) in numerous applications.
 This motivates us to use new options like semantic communication, which is a promising approach for next-generation wireless networks, especially within the realm of 6G technology \cite{aazhang2019, yang2023}.
-In this paradigm, the semantic content of messages shapes the communication process, marking a departure from traditional communication methods where semantic aspects are irrelevant to the transmission problem \cite{qin2022semantic, gunduz2023}.

 The semantic and accompanying concept of task-orientated communication can be implemented using conventional communication systems, in part by modifying the underlying compression algorithm.
 However, the joint source-channel coding (JSCC) offers many advantages over separate source-channel coding systems, making it a particularly suitable foundation for semantic communication systems \cite{gunduz2024jscc}.
 While recent advances in JSCC have addressed semantic-aware transmission, both from the applied \cite{bourtsoulatze2019, tung2021, gunduz2024jscc} and theoretical \cite{stavrou2023, stavrou2023jscc, gunduz2024jscc} perspectives, \textit{secure} communication of semantic data remains understudied, particularly from an information-theoretic perspective.
 Preserving security in semantic communication has unique challenges because semantic communication still faces substantial security challenges due to the inherent openness of communication channels, leaving the semantics of the data susceptible to eavesdropping.
 Furthermore, semantics can carry more sensitive information compared to conventional data.
 Thus, security requirements can be different for them.
 In addition, in many applications, it is necessary to protect only specific semantic features, rather than entire data, and securing all data may be inefficient and unnecessary.
 Therefore, it is important to explore the fundamental limits that govern such selective protection of semantic information.